Vertex distortion of lattice knots: Conformations with

-Thus, if a coordinate function of $r_1$ is nondecreasing, then the same coordinate function of $r_2$ is nondecreasing, likewise if the coordinate function is nonincreasing: Assume that the $x$-coordinate function of $r_1$ is nondecreasing.
-Then the $x$-value of $r_1(1)$ is greater than or equal to $v_1$.
-Since $r_1(0)=r_2(0)$ and $r_1(1)=r_2(1)$, the $x$-value of $r_2(1)$ is greater than or equal or equal to the $x$-value $v_1$.
-Thus, $r_2$ has a nondecreasing $x$-coordinate function.
+Thus, if a coordinate function of ${\bf r_1}$ is nondecreasing, then the same coordinate function of ${\bf r_2}$ is nondecreasing, likewise if the coordinate function were nonincreasing.
+Assume that the $x$-coordinate function of ${\bf r_1}$ is nondecreasing.
+Then the $x$-value of ${\bf r_1}(1)$ is greater than or equal to the $x$-value $v_1$.
+Since ${\bf r_1}(0)={\bf r_2}(0)$ and ${\bf r_1}(1)={\bf r_2}(1)$, the $x$-value of ${\bf r_2}(1)$ is greater than or equal to the $x$-value $v_1$.
+Thus, ${\bf r_2}$ has a nondecreasing $x$-coordinate function.
 An analogous argument applies for each component function and whether said function is nondecreasing or nonincreasing.

-Assume that the $x$-coordinate functions of $r_1$ and $r_2$ are nondecreasing.
-Then all points in the image of $r_1$ and $r_2$ have $x$-coordinates greater than or equal to the $x$-value of $v_1$.
-Since $K$ is the union of the image of $r_1$ and $r_2$, all vertices of $K$ have an $x$-coordinate greater than or equal to $v_1$.
+Assume that the $x$-coordinate functions of ${\bf r_1}$ and ${\bf r_2}$ are nondecreasing.
+Then all points in the image of ${\bf r_1}$ and ${\bf r_2}$ have $x$-coordinates greater than or equal to the $x$-value $v_1$.
+Since $K$ is the union of the image of ${\bf r_1}$ and ${\bf r_2}$, all vertices of $K$ have an $x$-coordinate greater than or equal to $v_1$.
 If the $x$-coordinate functions were nonincreasing, then all vertices of $K$ would have an $x$-coordinate less than or equal to $v_1$.
 A similar argument applies to the $y$- and $z$-coordinate functions of the paths.
-Thus, the $x$-, $y$-, and $z$-coordinates of all vertices are bounded by $v_1$, $v_2$, and $v_3$, respectively; therefore, we have that $v$ and $v'$ are corners of the minimal bounding box, Lemma \ref{lem:bound}.
+Thus, the $x$-, $y$-, and $z$-coordinates of all vertices are bounded by $v_1$, $v_2$, and $v_3$, respectively; therefore, we have that ${\bf v}$ is a corner of the minimal bounding box, Lemma \ref{lem:bound}.

-Since each vertex is a corner of the minimal bounding box of $K$, $K$ is contained in the boundary of the minimal boundary box.
+Since ${\bf v}$ was an arbitrary vertex, each vertex is a corner of the minimal bounding box of $K$, and $K$ is contained in the boundary of the minimal boundary box.
 The boundary of the minimal boundary box is ambiently isotopic to $S^2$ and the only knot embeddable in such a surface is the unknot.

 \end{proof}

 \begin{corollary} The only lattice knot conformations of vertex distortion equalling one, up to isometry, are shown in Figure \ref{fig:distortion1}. \end{corollary}